 A digital library of Web-based learning resources called "learning objects."
 The digital library of objects has been developed primarily by faculty from the Wisconsin Technical College System (WTCS).

 Complete this free online course to improve your basic computer skills.
-This Massive Open Online Course (MOOC) created by the Wisconsin Technical College System that provides instructional videos for basic computer skills.
+This Massive Open Online Course (MOOC) was created by the Wisconsin Technical College System.

-Collects statistical information about job growth, wages, and industries in the state of Wisconsin.
-Offered by Job Center of Wisconsin, it also offers job search and career exploration tools for job seekers.
+This website collects statistical information about job growth, wages and industries in the state of Wisconsin.
+Offered by Job Center of Wisconsin, it also offers job search and career exploration tools.

 Wisconsin 101 is a collaborative public history project that includes both an interactive online exhibit and programming on Wisconsin Public Radio (WPR).
 Students, amateur historians, and other Wisconsin residents nominate objects of interest or importance to their communities, then research, write, and illustrate histories of those objects for...

 Published annually from 1879-1883 and then biennially since 1885, Wisconsin Blue Books provide extensive description and statistics on virtually all aspects of life in Wisconsin, including major sections on the state’s population, geography, history, election data, educational resources, social services, finance, agriculture, industry, transportation system...

-Founded in 1947, the Wisconsin Builders Association is made up of 22 local associations throughout Wisconsin, and represents, at the level of the state legislature, the interests of more than 4,500 members involved in the home building industry.
+The Wisconsin Builders Association is made up of local associations throughout Wisconsin, and represents (to the level of state legislature) the interests of more than 4,500 members involved in the home building industry.

 Formerly known as CCAP (Consolidated Court Automation Program), the WCCA website provides access to certain public records of the Wisconsin circuit courts.
 The information displayed is an exact copy of the case information entered into the circuit court case management system by court staff in the counties where the case files are located.
 The court record...